jiachenghe666/hugo-academic/content/home/about.md

 I am a PhD Candidate in Economics at University of Kansas.

+I am an applied microeconomist.
+I exploit natural experiments and use design-based microeconometric methods (e.g. regression discontinuity, difference in difference, event study, and sythetic control) to identify and estimate causal effects.
+I am also interested to use machine learning and natural language processing techniques to extract useful information from text data.

+In my daily research activity, I am heavily addicted to RStudio, Git Bash, Ubuntu for Windows, Jupyter Notebook, and iced Americano.

 You can download my {{% staticref "files/cv/CV.pdf" %}}CV{{% /staticref %}}.